Introduction –

 All General Aviation and Business aircraft must contract ground handling services in accordance with AD 1.1 of the AIP for Spain.
 Whether you fly VFR or IFR (explained below), you must seek a handler.

-To make this process easier, get a name and include it in the email, for as “FAO Amelia” – once confirmed and the payment was delivered, I printed the receipts in PDF format and on paper, so I had fewer hassles when I arrived.
+To make this process easier, get a name and include it in the email, as “FAO Amelia” – once confirmed and the payment was delivered, I printed the receipts in PDF format and on paper, so I had fewer hassles when I arrived.
 I of course accepted this transfer at a rate of 9.43 EURO each trip, for a total cost of 18.86 EURO, including IVA.

 To generate an invoice, you must have an NIF or CIF number.
 A VAT number for a Limited Company you own or a flying group/club/school should suffice.